Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 Back in 1994 Intel held a special briefing for the press and analysts to say that it had produced a prototype of a chip using StrataFlash technology and that initial product announcements would be made in 1995.

-Intel's memory technology, dubbed StrataFlash, stores two pieces, or bits, of information in each tiny data "holder" within a memory chip.
+Intel's new Flash memory technology, dubbed StrataFlash, stored two pieces, or bits, of information in each tiny data "holder" within a memory chip.
 A memory chip is made up of millions of these data holders, referred to as cells.
-StrataFlash doubles storage capacity, which had traditionally been limited to one bit per cell.
+StrataFlash doubled storage capacity, which had traditionally been limited to just one bit per cell.

 This rare keychain is made of Lucite and contains an actual Intel StrataFlash 8Mb Flash memory chip embedded inside with the words "FLASH - High Density Solutions".